LarsDu/DiffuMon/README.md

 * Reproducible environment with [`uv`](https://docs.astral.sh/uv/getting-started/installation).
 Get setup with a single command.
 * Automatic dataset download and preprocessing for certain preloaded datasets.
 * Example notebook for sampling and gif generation.
-* Train on your own dataset by providing image files in a `--data-dir` directory.
+* Train on your own dataset by providing image files in a `data.data_dir=/path/to/dataset` directory.

 ## Example Generations